2013–14 UCF Knights men's basketball team

 The 2013–14 UCF Knights men's basketball team represented the University of Central Florida during the 2013–14 NCAA Division I men's basketball season.
 The Knights competed in Division I of the National Collegiate Athletic Association (NCAA) in the American Athletic Conference (The American).
 The Knights, in the program's 45th season of basketball, were led by fourth-year head coach Donnie Jones, and played their home games at the CFE Arena on the university's main campus in Orlando, Florida.

-The season is UCF's first as a member of The American.
+This was UCF's first season as a member of The American.
 UCF played in Conference USA from 2005 to 2013.

 They finished the season 13–18, 4–14 in AAC play to finish in a tie for eighth place.
-They advanced to the quarterfinals of the AAC tournament where they lost to Cincinnati.
+They advanced to the quarterfinals of the AAC tournament, where they lost to Cincinnati.

 Previous season

-In the previous year, the Knights finished the season 20-11, 9-7 in C-USA play tie for fourth place.
+In the previous year, the Knights finished the season 20-11, 9-7 in C-USA play to finish in a tie for fourth place.
 Due to NCAA sanctions, UCF was ineligible for the 2013 Conference USA men's basketball tournament or a post-season berth.